State of the Union: Donald Trump moment that brought the house down

 But there was one particular comment that brought the entire house together for the first time in the President's speech to both houses of the US Congress.

-Trump praised the increasing role of women in the workforce, prompting a cluster of Democratic women to stand up and applaud in union.
+"No one has benefited more from our thriving economy, than women, who have filled 58 per cent of the newly created jobs last year," Trump said, prompting a cluster of Democratic women to stand up and applaud in union.

+"You weren't supposed to do that," he said, clearly pleased at the reaction.

-At this, one of the President's fiercest rivals — Democratic House Speaker Nancy Pelosi — stood up for the first time with her hands raised.
+At this, one of the President's fiercest rivals — Democratic House Speaker Nancy Pelosi — stood up with her hands raised.
 She urged all the Democrats to stand and applaud as the whole chamber broke out into chants of "USA!"
 USA!"

 It was the first remark in his speech that prompted every person in the chamber to stand and applaud in unity.